SHASHWAT-MISHRA-997/Insight-PDF-Chat-Bot/README.md

 Ensure that your OpenAI API key remains confidential and avoid sharing it publicly.

 # 🤝 Contributions
-Contributions, issues, and feature requests are welcome!
+Contributions, issues and feature requests are welcome!
 Feel free to check the issues page to report any issues or request new features.

 # 🧑‍💻 Author
 Shashwat Mishra